samuelhbne/server-xray/README.md

 ### NOTE1

-- Please replace "amd64" with the arch match the current box accordingly.
-For example: "arm64" for AWS ARM64 platform like A1, t4g instance or 64bit Ubuntu on Raspberry Pi. "arm" for 32bit Raspbian.
+Please replace "amd64" with the arch match the current box accordingly.
+Support platforms:

+- "arm64" for arm64v8 platforms, Raspberry Pi with Ubuntu-arm64 running, AWS A1, t4g instances etc.
+- "arm" for arm32v7 platforms, most Raspberry-Pi releases (except Pi1 and Pi-zero) with Raspbian running.
+- arm32v6 platforms (Pi1 and Pi-zero) users need to build the docker images from source rather than run it directly, due to the known issue from upstream Alpine image.
+WIP.
+- arm32v5 platforms are not supported yet.

 ## How to start the container